codeOfTsushima/c-basics/README.md

 - arrays.c : Learning about arrays
 - madlibsgame.c : Made a mad libs game\
 - madlibsFootball.c : Made mad libs based on a football storyline
-- daystomonthsconverter.c : Converts days to months
-- farenheirttocelsius.c : Converts farenheit to celsius
-- sumofdigitsof3digits.c : calculates the sum of digits of a 3 digit number
 - functions.c : Learn about functions
 - parameter.c : Learn about parameters
 - 2dArraysNestedLoops.c : Demonstrates 2D arrays with nested loops
 - addingOperation.c : Simple arithmetic operations
-- areaOfaCircle.c : Calculates the area of a circle using the formula πr²
 - arrays.c : Demonstrates usage of arrays
-- biggestOfThreeNums.c : Finds the largest of three numbers
 - biggestOfTwoNums.c : Finds the largest of two numbers
 - calculator.c : Simple calculator implementation
 - derefencingPointer.c : Understanding dereferencing